kurtlewis/tiquito/README.md

 - Require a password for organizer and mentor actions on the desktop and Android applications
 - Prevent duplicate ticket submissions
 - Allow participants to delete their own tickets

+## Deliverables
+- Server for all applications hosted on Amazon Web Services
+- Website with domain tiquito.com hosted with the server
+- Source code and installation instructions for Android app
+- Source code and installation instructions for Electron app

 ## Objectives
 Tiquito will solve a consistent problem at hackathons, connecting mentors with hackers who need help.
 Utilizing a familiar IT ticket system, participants will be able to request help from knowledged industry mentors without going to find one, something that has been difficult in the past at hackathons.